 4.1.1 Permission to bring, keep, or consume alcohol on University sites

 The storing and/or consumption of intoxicating liquor on any University site is subject to the terms of this Procedure.

 For the University's Springfield Campus, 'site' is defined as all areas controlled by the USQ Springfield, that is, the interior of University of Southern Queensland buildings and other areas specifically authorised for the use of the University for functions involving alcohol.

 4.1.2 Designated regulatory authorities

-This Procedure will be enforced by the following authorities: the Head (Campus Services) and/or nominees, the Student Guild, the Director (Student Engagement and Leadership), management of the USQ Refectory, the Vice-Chancellor (for Springfield and Ipswich).
+This Procedure will be enforced by the following authorities: the Executive Director (Facilities Management) and/or nominees, the Student Guild, the Director (Student Engagement and Leadership), management of the USQ Refectory, the Vice-Chancellor (for Springfield and Ipswich).
 Overall regulation is the responsibility of the Vice-Chancellor.

 4.1.3 Jurisdiction of authorities